 8 – Midye (Dolma/Tava) (Stuffed/Fried Mussels)

-Most Turkish people will tell you to “stop right there!” when talking about mussels, as we mean business when it comes to this tender and flavorsome seafood.
+Most Turkish people will tell you to “stop right there!” when talking about mussels.
+We mean business when it comes to this tender and flavorsome seafood, which is one of our favorite street food choices.

 In Turkey, your go-to choices are either rice-stuffed mussels boiled in their shells or deep-fried mussels served with mayonnaise.
 Both versions are highly popular street foods in Turkey, and if you see a very long line in front of a street shop in Turkey, there’s a high chance that is a shop that sells mussels.